Vikasprajapat1602/content-monitoring-system/README.md

 If ContentItem.last_updated is newer than the review timestamp:
 → flag is allowed again.

-## Assumptions
+##  Assumptions & Trade-offs

-Mock JSON dataset used instead of external API.
+- Used mock dataset instead of external API for simplicity and reliability.
-Content uniqueness is based on title + source.
+- Content uniqueness is determined using (title + source).
-Duplicate flags are prevented using keyword-content pair checks.
+- Matching logic is rule-based (exact, partial, body match).
+- No background jobs implemented (scan is synchronous).
+- Suppression logic uses last_reviewed_at timestamp comparison.